Texas Insurance Marketplace Must Be Able to Weather the Storm

 Resource: Download the USA Weather Chart – showing Texas has the most severe weather in the country – with exposure to nine different types of natural disasters – the most among any state in the country.

-However, although Texas has been subject to some of the biggest catastrophes to hit the United States in recent years, severity is only part of the story.
+Although Texas has been subject to some of the biggest catastrophes to hit the United States in recent years, severity is only part of the story.
 Texas disasters come from a wide variety of events with a sad frequency.
-In a recent study conducted jointly by Kiplinger.com and Verisk Analytics, the authors observed that, unlike other high loss states such as Louisiana and Florida, Texas losses were largely “due to common thunderstorms and tornados, with the state enduring major wildfire loss, one tropical storm, four hurricanes, seven winter storms, and 53 severe weather incidents during the ten year study period.
+In a study conducted jointly by Kiplinger.com and Verisk Analytics, the authors observed that, unlike other high loss states such as Louisiana and Florida, Texas losses were largely “due to common thunderstorms and tornados, with the state enduring major wildfire loss, one tropical storm, four hurricanes, seven winter storms, and 53 severe weather incidents during the ten year study period.

 Insurance costs are driven not only by weather, but also by the intersection of damaging events and insured value.
 Unfortunately, much of the severe weather risk in Texas is located over high population and construction concentrations.
 From the Panhandle to the Dallas-Fort Worth Metroplex, down the I-35 corridor or down! -45 to Houston, Galveston, and the coastal bend, Texas is built largely under severe weather risk.